renesas-rz/rzv2h_opencv_accelerator/README.md

 This chapter describes DRP conflict.

 ## 6.1.
 About DRP conflict
 OpenCVA uses “Dynamically Reconfigurable Processor” (=DRP).
 Video decoding function of Video Codec Library also uses the same DRP.
 There is only one DRP on a device and these functions occupy DRP while they are executing.
 If a function that uses DRP is already executed, another function that uses DRP cannot be executed.
-This is called “DRP conflict.”
+This is called “DRP conflict”.

 Using OpenCVA and video decoding function at the same time will cause DRP conflict.
-By executing these functions sequentially, the DRP conflict can be avoided.

 ## 6.2.
 What happened if there was a conflict, and how to handle it
 If DRP conflict is caused, an error in OpenCVA or Video Codec Library will occur.
+By executing these functions sequentially, DRP conflict can be avoided.
 Users should be careful not to use OpenCVA and video decoding function simultaneously.